lakshmankumar12/rubik_notes/friedrich.md

 Corner in place, aligned                      | Orig Slow          | [U] R U' R' (tt at this point) U' F' U F Corner in place, white-facing, edge on F-side | Intuitive (rollov) | F'-U'-F (rollover) U-F'-U'-F (do the rollover) Corner in place, white-facing, edge on R-side | TT with the R2 move| R-U' (touching-touching) R2(bring-to-F-face) F-R-F'(restore-R)

+Note:
+* When both are in place, white is on side as you start
+* When only one is in place, white is on F, when you start